vincentcai26/translationeer/README.md

 ![Translationeer Logo](/public/images/favicon2.jpg)

 An open source web app for language translation.
-Available as a hosted software-as-a-service at [translationeer.com](https://translationeer.com).

 Current only supports Latin to/from English.